 Here's an example of a CEO fraud attempt targeted at a KnowBe4 customer.
 She received an email from an individual purporting to be the president of the company.
 The employee initially responded, then remembered her training and reported the email via our Phish Alert Button, alerting her IT department to the fraud attempt.

-When the employee failed to proceed with the wire transfer, she got another email from the bad guys, who probably thought they had her fooled:
+When the employee failed to proceed with the wire transfer, she got another email from the threat actors, who probably thought they had her fooled:

 Because this employee had gone through proper security awareness training, she was able to keep her company out of the headlines.
 This was a close call though, and not everyone is that lucky!